 For more on the benefits of conversational chatbots, click here

 Intelligent chatbot systems cans streamline processes further using trigger management.
-This allows Knowledge Managers to configure keywords to trigger certain actions when typed.
+This allows companies to configure keywords to trigger certain actions when typed.
 For instance, the keyword “renew” or “cancel” might be set up to trigger a new channel escalation, putting the customer in touch with a human.
 This helps companies deal with renewals and cancellations promptly whilst encouraging upselling and avoiding customer churn.

 Interested in the evolution of AI chatbots?
 Click here for a brief history.